How to Send Photos for your Custom Order

 9. I'll create a Dropbox folder for your order, and send you an invitation to join.
 When you've gathered all your photos and information, you can add them to your Dropbox folder, or send everything in an email.
 Please include your order number in the subject line.
 If you have a large order with a lot of people, it can be helpful to organize the photos into folders (one per person), so that I understand who's who.

 10. Do not send photos embedded in a Word Document, or combined into a single PDF.
 Jpegs are the best file format.

 Additional Photo FAQs

 - Do you need the whole family in one perfect photo?
 No. Separate photos for each subject are fine.
-If relative heights are important, you can explain in text.

 - Do I need to send photos as soon as I place my order?
 No. Since I won’t start working on your order until I make it through my waiting list, you can wait to send photos a little further down the line.
 Try to send them at least two weeks before your completion date so that I can still finish your order on schedule.
 This is a great option for quickly-growing kids.